MODS-SEPM/MODS-Expo/README.md

 # Setup Environment and Run App

-In terminal or CMD enter the MODS-Expo folder, then run :
+In terminal or CMD enter the MODS-Expo/UI folder, then run :

     yarn install